smart-duck/veradco/README.md

 - /healthz: serves as kubelet's livenessProbe hook to monitor health of the Veradco server
 - /validate/pods: a validating webhook endpoint specialized for pods.
 When used, a core v1 Pod API object is directly passed to the scoped plugins.
 - /mutate/pods: a mutating webhook endpoint specialized for pods.
 When used, a core v1 Pod API object is directly passed to the scoped plugins.
 - /validate/deployments: a validating webhook endpoint specialized for deployments.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /mutate/deployments: a mutating webhook endpoint specialized for pods.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /validate/daemonsets: a validating webhook endpoint specialized for daemonsets.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /mutate/daemonsets: a mutating webhook endpoint specialized for daemonsets.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /validate/statefulsets: a validating webhook endpoint specialized for statefulsets.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /mutate/statefulsets: a mutating webhook endpoint specialized for statefulsets.
+When used, a specialized API object is directly passed to the scoped plugins.
 - /validate/others: a validating webhook endpoint non-specialized that provides to the scoped plugins a generic meta v1 Kubernetes API object "PartialObjectMetadata".
 The "PartialObjectMetadata" object is intended to be used by the plugin to determine if it is in its scope and then it is up to the plugin to unmarshal the specialized object from the provided admission request.
 - /mutate/others: a mutating webhook endpoint non-specialized that provides to the scoped plugins a generic meta v1 Kubernetes API object "PartialObjectMetadata".
 The "PartialObjectMetadata" object is intended to be used by the plugin to determine if it is in its scope and then it is up to the plugin to unmarshal the specialized object from the provided admission request.